Albatross (instrumental): Composition

 Green specifically cited Santo & Johnny's "Sleep Walk" and "The Last Meal" from Eric Clapton's time with John Mayall & the Bluesbreakers as inspirations for "Albatross".
 He took a liking to the Hawaiian-inspired guitar playing on the song and wanted to instill those stylistic choices into "Albatross" with a "blues feel".
 Martin Celmins mentioned in Green's biography that an early inspiration for "Albatross" was "a group of notes from an Eric Clapton solo, played slower."

 Green said he developed the title for "Albatross" after reading the poem, The Rime of the Ancient Mariner and took further inspiration from the midsection found on the Traffic song, "Hole in My Shoe", which features dialogue from a girl about "climb[ing] on the back of a giant albatross".
 The composition also resembles Chuck Berry's 1957 instrumental "Deep Feeling", itself derivative of the 1939 recording "Floyd's Guitar Blues" by Andy Kirk and his 12 Clouds of Joy, featuring guitarist Floyd Smith.

 Green had been working on the piece for some time before the addition to the band of 18-year-old guitarist Danny Kirwan.
 According to Green, he wrote parts of the song while on an aeroplane and said that he "composed in the way musicians do, by feeling it out over time".
-Slide guitarist Jeremy Spencer was not generally inclined to work with Green, who had felt unable to realise the overall effect that he wanted.
+The band's slide guitarist, Jeremy Spencer, was not generally inclined to work with Green, who had felt unable to realise the overall effect that he wanted.
 With Kirwan's input, who assisted with some of the harmonies, Green completed the piece and it was recorded just two months after Kirwan joined, without Spencer present.
 Green later commented that "he wouldn't have done 'Albatross' without Danny."